 A tortoise’s most iconic feature is its scutes.
-Aside from aesthetics, scutes are important for a tortoise’s health and safety.
-Unfortunately, different ailments can affect the scutes.
+Aside from aesthetics, scutes are important for a tortoise’s health and well-being.
+Unfortunately, different ailments can adversely affect the scutes.

 All tortoise species are vulnerable to shell issues when they’re young.
 Adjusting the temperature or humidity, diet, soaking time, supplements, or medication may be necessary.

 The scutes are the divisions, or sections, on a tortoise’s shell, shaped like a shield or a rounded square.

 The shell of the tortoise is beneath the scutes.
 The scutes protect the shell, while the shell protects the internal bones and organs.

 Scutes are made up of keratin, allowing them to grow, shed, and protect the shell.

 Tortoises also have scutes on the plastron (lower portion of the shell).
 However, the scutes in this area are much thinner than those on the carapace (the upper portion of the shell).

 When scutes are damaged, a tortoise will have a harder time defending itself.
 Damage to the scutes can also lead to infection, which can cause complications in other parts of the body.

 Scutes are indicative of the health of the tortoise.
 For example, dry scutes signify dehydration, while uneven scutes can signify malnutrition.

 Irregular scutes are usually the final symptom you’ll see on an unhealthy tortoise.